lingfenghsiang/Persistent-Memory-Study/README.md

 ## Prerequisites

 ### Hardware requirements
-Your machine needs to have Intel Optane DC Persistent Memory installed.
+Your machine needs to have Intel Optane DC PMM installed.
 Besides, your machine also needs AVX512, CLWB, CLFLUSH and CLFLUSHOPT instruction sets.

 It's encouraged to have at least 16GB space on the volatile file system `/dev/shm`,